FREQUENTLY ASKED QUESTIONS

 How Do I Qualify to Use the Food Pantry?

 The Food Pantry serves residents in Dallas County.
 Upon arrival clients go through a brief intake process.
 A photo ID and proof of residence (copy of the most current rent or utility bill) are required.
-After approval, clients receive about a week’s worth of groceries and are allowed to use the Food Pantry once per calendar month.
+After approval, clients receive about a week’s worth of groceries and are allowed to use the Food Pantry and Clothing Closet once per calendar month.
 All services are on a first-come, first-served basis; no appointment is needed.

 What Kind of Food is Provided at the Food Pantry?